-“Truth-seeking” Ryan Breslow is throwing bombs on Twitter—and getting into pharmaceuticals
+‘Truth-seeking’ Ryan Breslow is throwing bombs on Twitter—and getting into pharmaceuticals

-Sitting in a sunny room in his Miami home, Ryan Breslow, cofounder and executive chairman of Bolt, says he’s doing fantastic.
+Sitting in a sunny room in his Miami home, Ryan Breslow, cofounder and executive chairman of Bolt, says he’s doing fantastically.
 In the last three months, Breslow has been on a Twitter thread spree, calling out perceived detractors and as he tells it, speaking the truth.
 These rants often focus on corruption among Silicon Valley’s most elite venture capitalists and how he thinks they wield power and money to keep little guys like him down.
 Some reports suggest that these tirades, are costing him money.
 But Breslow, who is Zooming in with cofounder JR Rahn, says he’s not concerned.

 “All I care about is truth-seeking and pushing the world forward and that drives all of my businesses and things that I say,” he tells Fast Company.